-Under the UK Data Protection Act 1998 and the EU General Data Protection Regulation 2018, we have to say who the ‘data controller’ is for thecanary.co and services provided through our websites.
-The data controller is the organisation responsible for protecting information and, in our case, is Canary Media Ltd.
+Under the UK Data Protection Act 2018 (the implementation of the EU General Data Protection Regulation 2018), we have to say who the ‘data controller’ is for thecanary.co and services provided through our websites.
+The data controller is the organisation responsible for protecting information and, in our case, is the Canary Workers’ Co-op (“CWC”).

 Your rights as they relate to the data we hold about you:

 - the right to be informed

 - the right to rectification

 - the right not to be subject to automated decision-making, including profiling